Gift-David/python_codes/simpleInventory/README.md

 ## Simple Inventory Management System

-This project helps retail shops to manage their Inventory
+This application helps retail shops to manage their Inventory

 ## Author: David Gift

 ## Features
-This project will be able to;
+This application will be able to;
 - View Inventory
 - Add a product to the inventory
 - Update a product's quantity in the inventory